NEUROIMAGING / NEUROSONOLOGY

 Steal phenomenon vs. steal syndrome

-- differentiate between subclavian steal phenomenon (asymptomatic, incidental finding of altered flow in the VA) and subclavian steal syndrome (steal phenomenon + clinical signs and symptoms related to the impaired blood supply to the upper extremity or posterior circulation)
+- it is essential to distinguish between the subclavian steal phenomenon (an asymptomatic, incidental finding of altered flow in the VA) and subclavian steal syndrome (steal phenomenon + clinical signs and symptoms related to the compromised blood supply to the upper extremity or posterior circulation)

-- most patients with the steal phenomenon have no clinical symptoms
+- the majority of patients with the steal phenomenon remain clinically asymptomatic

 Pathophysiology

-- vertebral artery steal syndrome is caused by stenosis/occlusion of the subclavian artery (SA) proximal to the origin of the vertebral artery or brachiocephalic trunk
+- vertebral artery steal syndrome is caused by stenosis or occlusion of the subclavian artery (SA) proximal to the origin of the vertebral artery or brachiocephalic trunk

-- steal represents collateral flow from the brain in the territory of the subclavian artery
+- steal represents collateral flow from the brain into the territory of the subclavian artery

-- flow changes in the vertebral artery depend on the degree of SA stenosis
+- flow alterations in the vertebral artery depend on the degree of SA stenosis

 - clinical presentation is influenced by the quality of the intracranial collateral circulation

-- symptomatic patients (steal syndrome) have poor collateral circulation and/or concurrent stenoses in the intra- or extracranial cerebral circulation
+- symptomatic patients (with a steal syndrome) typically have poor collateral circulation and/or coexisting stenoses in the intra- or extracranial cerebral circulation

 Content available only for logged-in subscribers (registration will be available soon) |